Stripe is a popular online payment solution, but it’s not the only option for accepting cards online. It’s also not usually the lowest cost.

 Whether Stripe is right for you depends on several factors.
 As rough rules of thumb, Stripe is likely a good fit if:

 - You’re a developer that wants comprehensive documentation

 - You don’t anticipate switching processors or don’t mind programming for a new gateway if you do switch

-- Simple monthly billing statements are a high priority, even if processing costs more
+- Simple monthly billing statements are a high priority, even if processing the transactions costs more